-Grating zucchini into turkey meatballs is a perfect way to keep the lean protein tender and juicy with the added bonus of sneaking in extra fiber.
+Grating zucchini into turkey meatballs is a perfect way to keep the lean protein tender and juicy with the added bonus of sneaking in extra vitamin C, magnesium and fiber.

 Baked Turkey Zucchini Meatballs